-The user can supply variable values for any number of elements in file input_k_filename. grok will then produce data for all elements honouring any previous zoned values and the user specified element-variable values, which are written to the binary output file prefix-o.ElemK_pm.0001.
+The user can supply variable values for any number of elements in the input file. grok will then produce data for all elements honouring any previous zoned values and the user specified element-variable values, which are written to the binary output file prefixo.ElemK_pm.0001.